Skip to content

 Model Size GPU Memory (Android) Default Context Max Context Tool calling

-Gemma 4 E2B IT 2.58 GB 676 MB 4K tokens 32K tokens ✅ reliable
+Gemma 4 E2B IT 2.59 GB 676 MB 4K tokens 32K tokens ✅ reliable

-Gemma 4 E4B IT 3.65 GB 710 MB 4K tokens 32K tokens ✅ reliable
+Gemma 4 E4B IT 3.66 GB 710 MB 4K tokens 32K tokens ✅ reliable

-Qwen3 0.6B 586 MB 300 MB 4K tokens 32K tokens ⚠️ chat-only in practice
+Qwen3 0.6B 614 MB (~586 MiB) 300 MB 4K tokens 32K tokens ⚠️ chat-only in practice

 Models are .litertlm files from the litert-community organization on HuggingFace.
+Sizes are the exact byte counts recorded in the catalog, which are checked against the downloaded file.

 Tool support